pazderskipawel/cicd_wp_demo/README.md

   6. Send notifications when build failed or was skipped
 ### Maintenance workflow - activated manually - allows to choose which jobs from below list should be started
   1. List installed wordpress plugins
-  2. Lists wordpress variables
-  3. Docker images cleanup
+  2. Docker images cleanup
-  4. Configure wordpress
+  3. Configure wordpress
-  5. Perform app validation
+  4. Perform app validation
+  5. Create backup
-### Save Wordpress state workflow (Back up Wordress) - activted manually
+### Save Wordpress state (Back up Wordress) - activted by script on runner
+  1. script:
       1. Create directory for backup
       2. Copy WP files from container
-  2. Create db dump from container
+      3. Create db dump from container
+      4. calls workflow
+  2. workflow
-  3. Upload backup as `artifact`
+      1. Upload backup as `artifact`
-  4. Delete backup directory
+      2. Delete backup directory
-  5. Delete oldest artifacts
+      3. Delete oldest artifacts
 ### Restore Wordpress backup workflow - activated manually (planned to be part of main workflow)
-  1. Create directory for restored backup (temporary)
-  2. Find last successfull build id
+  1. Find last successfull build id
-  3. Download artifact from that run
+  2. Download artifact from that run
-  5. Upload restored backup to containers
+  3. Upload restored backup to containers
 ## Secrets & Variables
 - Repo uses github action variables and secrets, so no sensitive data shuold be leaked